smangham/fair-research-software/learners/setup.md

 You could also install the following VS Code extensions (from `View > Extensions` top-level menu) to make your Git experience in VS Code better:

-- GitLense - Git Supercharged (adds a few nice additions to Git support in VS Code)
+- GitLens - Git Supercharged (adds a few nice additions to Git support in VS Code)
 - Git Graph (provides nice graphs and visualisations of a Git repository in VS Code)

 ![*GitLens and Git Graph extensions for VS Code*](fig/vscode-git-extensions.png){ alt-text="GitLens and Git Graph extensions for VS Code" .image-with-shadow }